 Rebecca Frewin graduated from Edinburgh University in 1991 and completed her Specialist training in Haematology in the South West of England.
-She took up her first Consultant appointment in North Devon in 2004 before moving to Gloucestershire in 2006 where she now lives with her husband and 2 teenage children.
+She took up her first Consultant appointment in North Devon in 2004 before moving to Gloucestershire in 2006 where she now lives with her husband and 2 children.
 She maintains a specialist interest in Chronic Lymphocytic Leukaemia and the Myeloproliferative neoplasms and is active in the education of both Medical students and Junior doctors.

 Asha Johny completed her training in Haematology in Bristol and Vancouver before joining the Gloucestershire haematology team as a Consultant in 2008.